Para Siempre (Vicente Fernández song): Chart performance

 This track debuted at number 26 in the Billboard Latin Regional Mexican Airplay on June 7, 2008, where it peaked at the top of the chart nine weeks later, and went on to spend three consecutive weeks at number-one and 30 weeks in the chart.
 Just like the first single from Para Siempre, "Estos Celos", this single also enjoyed crossover appeal to other formats, like the Latin Pop Airplay charts, where it peaked at number 11.

 On the Billboard Hot Latin Songs the single peaked at number two and spent 31 weeks within the Top 40.
 This is the highest peak for the singer on this chart since his 1995 single "Aunque Me Duela el Alma", which also peaked at number two.
-It also peaked at number one in México and Colombia.
+It also peaked at number one in Mexico and Colombia.
 The ringtone for "Para Siempre" received a platinum certification for sales over 25,000 units and has been one on the top two sellers for Sony BMG Norte since the album release.

 "Para Siempre" ranked 4th in the Billboard Regional Mexican Songs Year-End Charts of 2008.
 It also ranked at number six at the Hot Latin Songs year-end recap of 2008.